School Psychology, Sixth Year Certificate

 - In addition to the Graduate Application, candidates need to create an additional admission account at the School of Education portal, found at: https://southernct.edu.tk20/

 **Students must submit ALL prior transcripts with the application to the Sixth Year program, including ALL transcripts submitted at the time of their application to the Master's program.
 If you have attended SCSU, you only need to indicate this on your application; you do not need to send your official SCSU transcript.

 Admission to the program is based upon the following criteria:

-- Academic background: students must have a minimum undergraduate GPA of 3.0 for the Master's Program and/or a minimum GPA of 3.0 for the Sixth Year Program.
+- Academic background: students must have a minimum GPA of 3.0 for the Sixth Year program, with no grade lower than B.

 Program Sequence - SIXTH YEAR 38 Credit Minimum